swaldman/sbt-ethereum/src/main/paradox/tasks/eth/keystore/index.md

 ```
 > ethKeystoreWalletV3FromJsonImport
 ```
-Allows user to paste the raw JSON of a V3 wallet and have it integrated into the _sbt-ethereum_ "shoebox" keystore.
+Allows user to paste the raw JSON of a V3 wallet and have it integrated into the _sbt-ethereum_ "shoebox" keystore as a V3 JSON wallet.

 **Example:**
 ```